Numerically assisted component and process design

-Simulation and modeling of casting processes
+Simulation of casting processes

 An important step for every casting development is the process simulation, in which the design of the casting itself, but also of the mold, is checked for production-compatible design and optimized if necessary.
 By mapping the entire casting process and subsequent solidification in detail, we can identify areas where casting defects are most likely to occur.
 The accompanying simulation significantly shortens development times and in many cases enables practical test series to be saved or reduced through realistic mapping of processes and procedures.
 In the sense of a digital twin, it can also be used for process monitoring and control.